C-Pol: Point charge perturbation scheme for mapping tensor moment surfaces: Introduction

 \section{Introduction}

 Molecular moment and polarizability tensors are compressed representations of the charge density distribution of a molecule \cite{buckingham, applequist,AJStone2008IMP}.
-By leveraging these parameters the electrostatic potential landscape can be represented with a finite expansion and with careful parameterization is in agreement with the potential generated by the total charge density distribution to within a few percent \cite{Marshall2013}.
+Through the use of these parameters, the electrostatic potential landscape is compactly described by a finite expansion; with careful parameterization, this expansion reproduces the potential generated by the total charge density distribution, typically to within a few percent \cite{Marshall2013}.
 Consequently, the utilization of moment and polarizability tensors can facilitate an efficient and accurate modeling of intermolecular electrostatic interactions.
 Conventional techniques for computing molecular polarizability tensors \cite{MAROULIS200816, hohm2006experimental} rely on finite perturbing fields \cite{Cohen1965, MAROULIS1985182,BISHOP1986377}.
-These techniques either involve the variation in energy \cite{Loboda2016,CHEN2020137555} (energy-based scheme) or change in the charge density distribution \cite{Elking2011} (density-based/moment-based scheme) of the molecule in the presence of an externally applied potential field or potential field gradient.
+These techniques mainly involve either the variation in energy \cite{Loboda2016,CHEN2020137555} (energy-based scheme) or change in the charge density distribution \cite{Elking2011} (density-based/moment-based scheme) of the molecule in the presence of an externally applied potential field or potential field gradient.